glaucia86/msgraph-nextjs-workshops/workshops/en-us/workshop-demo-01/08-session.md

-# Importantes mudanças nas páginas Admin & Reminder
+# Important changes in the Admin & Reminder Pages

-Finalmente vamos fazer algumas pequenas alterações nos arquivos: `admin.tsx` e `reminder.tsx`.
-Altere o código para o seguinte:
+Finally, let's make some changes in the `reminder.tsx` and `admin.tsx` files.
+So, let's add the following code:

 - `pages/admin.tsx`